sgra64/docker-se2/Ue-SE2 - D_Docker.md

 alpine           latest        9c6f07244728   8 weeks ago     5.54MB
 ```

-Create and run an Alpine container executing an interactive shell `/bin/sh` attached to the terminal ( `-it` ).
+Create and run an Alpine container executing an interactive shell `/bin/sh` (`\bin/sh` on Windows) attached to the terminal ( `-it` ).
 It launches the shell that runs commands inside the Alpine
 container.
 ```sh
 > docker run -it alpine:latest /bin/sh